Krylov Subspace Recycling For Matrix Functions: Recycled FOM (quad) for functions of matrices

 \begin{proof} By the Sherman–Morrison–Woodbury identity we have

-Abbreviating $ \textbf{G}_{\sigma,j} := \widehat{\textbf{V}}^{*}_{j} \widehat{\textbf{W}}_{j} (\sigma \textbf{I} - \textbf{G}_{j})$ and substituting into (\ref{approximation2}) yields
+Abbreviating $ G_{\sigma,j} := \vV^{*}_{j} \vW_{j} (\sigma I - \vG_{j})$ and substituting into (\ref{approximation2}) yields

-which is the desired result. \end{proof} Version~3 of {rFOM}${}^2$ uses numerical quadrature for $\mathcal{I}$ in \eqref{approximation3:eq} giving the approximation
+which is the desired result. \end{proof} Version~3 of rFOM (quad) uses numerical quadrature for evaluation of $\mathcal{I}$ in \eqref{approximation3:eq} giving the approximation

-The above formulation requires non-singularity of the matrix $\sigma \textbf{I} - \textbf{G}_{j}$.
-This is the prime motivation for our scaling involving $\textbf{D}$ since it allows us to avoid this singularity in the case when when $\sigma$ is close to $1$.
-This is not always necessary and in most cases it should suffice to take $\textbf{D} = \textbf{I}$.
-We also require the function $f$ to be defined on the spectrum of $\textbf{D}$ which is not a tight restriction for most functions of interest.
-For example, consider choosing $\textbf{D}$ such that $\textbf{U}$ has unit columns.
-Then functions with a singularity at zero, would always be defined on $\textbf{D}$ in practice since we will never have a zero column in $\textbf{U}$.

-An algorithmic description of rFOM$^{2}$, version 3, is given as \Cref{version3:alg} and an arithmetic cost summary is given in table \cref{tab:version3_work}.
-The cost for $f(\textbf{G}_j)$ will depend on whether we can use specifically tailored methods for specific functions $f$.
+An algorithmic description of rFOM (quad), version ~3, is given as Algorithm \ref{version3:alg} and an arithmetic cost summary is given in Table \ref{tab:version3_work}.
+The cost of evaluating $f(\vG_j)$ will depend on whether we can use specifically tailored methods for specific functions $f$.
 Hence, we carry a term of $\mathcal{O}((j+k)^3)$ for that cost.
-The cost is proportional to $(j+k)^3$ if instead of a specific method we just use the eigendecomposition of $\textbf{G}_j$.
-The quantity $\textbf{R}_{z_\ell}$ is assumed to be computed as in version~2.
+The cost is proportional to $(j+k)^3$ if instead of a specific method we just use the eigendecomposition of $\vG_j$.
+The quantity $\vR_{z_\ell}$ is assumed to be computed as in version~2.

-We can summarize the cost analysis in this section by saying that, besides the cost for the Arnoldi process, the costs for all three versions have leading terms which are $n$ times a sum of quadratic terms in $k$ and $j$ plus $n_\quadp$ times a sum of cubic terms in $k$ and $j$.
+We summarize the cost analysis in this section as follows: aside from the cost of the Arnoldi process, the costs of all three versions have leading terms which are $n$ times a sum of quadratic terms in $k$ and $j$ plus $n_\quadp$ times a sum of cubic terms in $k$ and $j$.
 In this sense all versions have comparable cost, although the constants involved in the quadratic and cubic terms differ from one version to the other.
 For all versions, the $n_{quad}$ term in the cost is not dependent on the dominant $n$ and thus one can increase the number of quadrature points without causing large growths in cost.